maphew/zadam-trilium-wiki/TLS-configuration.md

 keyPath=/[username]/.acme.sh/[hostname]/example.com.key
 ```

 Above is only example of how this is setup on my environment when I generated the certificate using Let's encrypt acme utility.
 Your paths may be completely different.
-(Note that if you are using a Docker installation, these paths should be in a volume or other path understood by the docker container.)
+(Note that if you are using a Docker installation, these paths should be in a volume or other path understood by the docker container, e.g., /home/node/trilium-data/[DIR IN DATA DIRECTORY].)

 After you set this up, you may restart trilium and now visit the hostname with "https".